 Behavioral and academic intervention strategies provide the support and motivation some students require to earn their diploma.
-Counseling, tutoring. parent conferences, concurrent enrollment in El Camino College, concurrent enrollment in adult education or community college classes, Hawthorne Community Center tutoring, and the GED track are available to assist those students having difficultly with subject area content.
+Counseling, parent conferences, concurrent enrollment in El Camino College, concurrent enrollment in adult education, and Hawthorne Community Center tutoring are available to assist those students having difficultly with subject area content.
 School staff may collaborate with local law enforcement or conduct parent meetings to discuss unacceptable behavior, relative consequences, and positive solutions for at-risk students.

 Alternative methods of acquiring a diploma are available through the district's adult school for those students who have been unsuccessful in the traditional schools or have exhausted their opportunities to remain at Centinela Valley Independent Study School.
 The following table illustrates the percentage of students who graduated from Centinela Valley Union High School District having met both CAHSEE exam requirements and district graduation requirements.